brcesar/Portf-lio/README.md

     - Confusion Matrices: the final performance
     - Classification report for Random Forest
     - Classification report for kNN
-    -Classification report for the combined models
+    - Classification report for the combined models
 - #### 13 Summary
 - #### 14 Saving the Classifier (Final Model)
     - Saving the best trained model